 Segment Data While Analysing

 Each coin has two sides.
-When analyzing touch heatmaps, you are faced with even more options.
+When reading touch heatmaps, you are faced with even more options.

-The ambiguity of the interpretation of a heatmap leads to the fact that the simplest explanation might be the right one, but it can also be the opposite.
+The ambiguity of the read of a heatmap leads to the fact that the simplest explanation might be the right one, but it can also be the opposite.

 Since you weren’t sitting next to your users while they were using your app, you can never be sure what exactly caused their activity.